sanskratipatel/Pdf-Summarizer/README.md

 This project is a web application that summarizes multiple PDF documents using OpenAI's language models and the LangChain framework.
 The app is built using Streamlit for an interactive web interface.

 ### Installation
-Clone the repository and navigate to the project directory.bn
+Clone the repository and navigate to the project directory.

 ### Install the required packages: